Krishan Chander: Early life and education

 Krishan Chander was born in Bharatpur, Rajasthan where his father worked as a doctor.
 The family originally belonged to Wazirabad District Gujranwala, of undivided Punjab, India.
 Chander spent his childhood in Poonch, in the state of Jammu and Kashmir, where his father worked as the physician of Maharaja Poonch.
 His novel Shakast (Defeat) is related to Kashmir's partition.
-Mitti Ke Sanam one of his most popular novel is about the childhood memories of a young boy who lived with his parents in Kashmir.
+Mitti Ke Sanam, one of his most popular novels, is about the childhood memories of a young boy who lived with his parents in Kashmir.
 His another memorable novel is "Gaddar", which is about the partition of India and Pakistan in 1947.
 In this novel, he brilliantly picturised the sufferings of the people during that time through a selfish young man's feelings, who himself was a gaddar (betrayer).
 His short stories are the stories of Kashmiri villages, as well as those of displaced expatriates and rootless urban man.
 He used Pahari (dialect of people living in Poonch) words while writing in Urdu.

 In the 1930s, he studied at Forman Christian College, Lahore and edited the English section of the college house magazine, and was at that time interested in English writings.
 As the then editor of the Urdu section of the magazine, Mehr Lal Soni Zia Fatehabadi was instrumental to his career in having got published, in the year 1932, Chander's first Urdu short story, "Sadhu".